deepjavalibrary/djl-demo/docs/dataset_creation.md

     }
 ```

 The ```encodeData()```  method encodes the input text into NDArrays.
-This is seen in the following code example.
-This implements a one-hot encoding that is based on the work described in [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).
+The following example implements a one-hot encoding based on the work described in [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).

 ```java
 /**